-Cuba's Fidel Castro: Survivor turns 90
+Cuba's Fidel Castro survived assassination attempts

 A series of bungled operations nearly cost him his life, and two years later he was forced to cede power to his younger brother Raul Castro.

-Increasingly infirm, Castro still travels with heavy security though he is rarely spotted in public these days.
+Increasingly infirm, Castro still traveled with heavy security in the last months of his life, though he was rarely spotted in public.

-But on his birthday, Castro's presence is again being felt.
-Around Cuba, the government has posted freshly painted signs that simply read "Long live Fidel."
+But on his birthday in August, Castro's presence was again felt.
+Around Cuba, the government posted signs reading "Long live Fidel."